GeospatialCentroid/Agroforestry/README.md

    |- products : finalized datasets that can be shared

-   |- README.md : summary of the processing steps connecting raw to products
+   |- README.md : summary of the processing steps connecting raw to product

+|- mapProducts/ : images and off of map features used to support a reporting step of the project. (not finalized outputs)

+|- referenceMaterial/ : physical copies of important peer reviewed students that are guiding this work.

+|- sampling/ : abandoned workflow to sample within an .ipynb.
+Completling sampling within the GEE web interface.

 |- scripts/ : ideally some of the workflow script live in here but I can't get the sourcing function to work well so until then they will live in the primary folder.